top of page

-In addition to his love for music, Gilbert holds a strong brotherly bond with his brothers of Phi Mu Alpha Sinfonia, a national music fraternity.
+In addition to his love for music, Gilbert holds a strong brotherly bond with his brothers of Phi Mu Alpha Sinfonia, the world's largest and oldest national music fraternity.
 Phi Mu Alpha's object reads, "The Object of this Fraternity shall be for the development of the best and truest fraternal spirit; the mutual welfare and brotherhood of musical students; the advancement of music in America and a loyalty to the Alma Mater."
 Gilbert has been honored to serve as Phi Mu Alpha Delta Pi Chapter's 2020-2021 Fraternity Education Officer.

 Some music awards Gilbert has received throughout his life include the John Phillip Sousa Band Award, Ceniceros Music Scholarship, Sigma Alpha Iota Composer's Award, Phi Mu Alpha Scholastic Award, and University of Redlands School of Music Performance Award.
 Gilbert is also a member of Pi Kappa Lambda, a music honor society.